 Great protection for bag and pad work.
 Ideal for sparring and exercise.
-Offers impact and wrist protection with thick padding and knuckle support. great fit with or without wraps.
+Offers impact and wrist protection with thick padding and knuckle support.
+Good fit with or without wraps.

-Pro-style training gloves for women offering great fit.
-Maximum comfort and breathability thanks to well-placed mesh fabric.
-Solid choice for bag work and kickboxing training.
+Pro-style training gloves for women offer a great fit.
+Maximum comfort and breathability thanks to mesh fabric.
+Hook-and-loop closure keeps the wrist stable.

 Well-designed women's boxing gloves that wear well.
 Easy to put on and remove.
 Outstanding wrist support.
 Visually striking and fashionable gloves that offer top protection.